 T.C.
-104 is applied by tank immersion methods from full strength down to 2% volume.
-Average indoor protective values are normally obtained in the concentration range of 5% to 20% by volume.
-For more corrosive environments, the use-concentration should be increased as needed.
-Temperatures employed may be 100°F - 130°F. No water rinse is required, and the work should dried by evaporation in air or by forced hot air to set up the protective films.
+121-HD-N is applied by tank immersion methods from full-strength down to 2% volume.
+Average indoor protective values are normally obtained in the concentration range from 5% to 20% by volume.
+For more corrosive environments, the use concentration should be increased as needed.
+Temperatures employed may be 100°F-130° F. No water rinse is required, and the work should be dried by evaporation in air or by forced hot air to set up the protective films.